 Office Depot, Inc., formed as part of the merger of Office Depot and OfficeMax, is a leading global provider of workplace products and solutions _ whether your workplace is an office, home, school or car _ in over 57 countries with more than 2,000 retail locations as well as award-winning websites and a dedicated business-to-business sales organisation _ all delivered through a global network of wholly owned operations, joint ventures, franchisees, licensees and alliance partners.

-In order to reach a customer base of increasingly omni-channel shoppers, Office Depot turned to local inventory ads (LIA) from Google Shopping.
+In order to reach a customer base of increasingly omni-channel shoppers, Office Depot turned to local inventory ads (LIA) from Shopping ads.
 These ads display information about inventory in local Office Depot stores so customers searching on their mobile devices can see products that they need that can be found nearby.
 The results provided a better shopping experience for customers, deeper consumer insights for the Office Depot team, and a 3X return on the company's digital marketing spend.

 When Office Depot was founded in 1986, the in-store retail customer shopping experience was revolutionary for the office supply industry.
 Today, the company is focused on enhancing the omni-channel shopping experience for its customers.